-Procedures - Storage of medicines
+Storage of medicines

 All medication is stored securely in the office out of reach of children or refrigerated if required.
-The child's key person is responsible for ensuring medicine is handed back at the end of the day to the parent or carer as well as the medication record being countersigned by the parent or carer, the key person is responsible for checking that any medication kept in the setting is in date and any out-of-date medication is returned to the parent or carer
+The parent/care is responsible for asking for the medication to be handed back at the end of each session.
+Medication forgotten overnight will not be available for collection until the setting re-opens for the next session.
+The SENCo is responsible for checking that any medication kept in the setting is in date and any out-of-date medication is returned to the parent or carer.

-Where a child requires long term medication we request that where possible additional medication is acquired which can be kept in the setting
+Where a child requires long term medication we request that where possible additional medication is acquired which can be kept in the setting.

-All staff medication is stored in the main office securely and out of reach of children
+All staff medication is stored in the main office securely and out of reach of children.

-Procedures - Managing medicines on outings
+Managing medicines on outings

-Where a child has a health care plan in place attends an outing, they must be accompanied by either their key person, or another member of staff who is fully informed about the child's needs and/or medication and trained to administer this.
-Medication for the child is taken in a sealed plastic bag clearly labelled with the child's name and name of the medication along with a copy of the consent form.
-A medication record is completed on Famly when it has been given, with the details as given above which will need to be acknowledged in the normal way by a parent or carer
+Where a child who has a health care plan in place attends an outing, they must be accompanied by either their key person, or another member of staff who is fully informed about the child's needs and/or medication and trained to administer this.
+Medication for the child is taken in a sealed plastic bag clearly labelled with the child's name and name of the medication.
+The procedure for administering medication on an outing is the same as if the child was in the setting.

 If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic bag clearly labelled with the child's name, name of the medication.
-Inside the bag is a copy of the consent form